buddypress/buddypress/src/readme.txt

 To run BuddyPress, we recommend your host supports:

-* PHP version 7.2 or greater.
+* PHP version 7.4 or greater.
-* MySQL version 5.6 or greater, or, MariaDB version 10.0 or greater.
+* MySQL version 5.7 or greater OR MariaDB version 10.4 or greater.
-* HTTPS support.
+* HTTPS support

+Note: If you are in a legacy environment where you only have older PHP or MySQL versions, WordPress also works with PHP 5.6.20+ and MySQL 5.0+, but these versions have reached official End Of Life and as such may expose your site to security vulnerabilities.

 = Automatic installation =